bigmat18/Mindflayer/100. Notes/Remeshing Introduction.md

 ![[Pasted image 20250403180856.png | 500]]
 We take each points in $S_1$ and for each points we search the closest point in $S_2$.
 The **Symmetric version** is the following:
 $$D(S_1, S_2) =\max\{D_H(S_1,S_2),D_H(S_2,S_1)\}$$
 With this version leads to a different results.
-This means that the two distance are not symmetric.
+This means that the two distance **are not symmetric**.
 Approximate as:
 1. Sample one surface (uniformly distributed)
 2. For each point compute $\max_{y\in S_2}D(x,y)$